GoobyFRS/bluebotpc-web/index.md

 ## [Managed WordPress Hosting](https://www.bluebotpc.com/pages/wordpress)

 We offer fully Managed WordPress website hosting.
-Pairing our optimized software stack with modern AMD CPUs and BlueBotCDN, we can decrease website load times by as much as 45%!
+Pairing our optimized software stack with Linode's modern AMD EYPC CPUs and our BlueBotCDN, we can decrease website load times by as much as 45%!
 We can also decrease CPU utilization and network egress.
 Serve more and spend less!

 - Free & Managed SSL/HTTPS Certificates
 - Automatic Rolling Backups